What is Ping? | How to Ping on Windows 11, Linux, and macOS

 How to Ping on macOS?

-There are two different methods to ping on all macOS systems running on a MacBook or iMac.
+There are two different methods to ping on all macOS systems running on a MacBook or an iMac.
 The first method is to use Terminal on macOS.
 The second method is to use the Network Utility tool of macOS.

 To ping via Terminal on macOS, first open Terminal.
 Press the Windows Key + Spacebar together to open the Terminal.
 Type terminal in the search box, find the program, and run it.